UK's Johnson brands Theresa May's Brexit plan 'deranged'

 Johnson told the Sunday Times that May's Brexit plan won't work, particularly proposals that would require Britain and the EU to collect each other's tariffs.

+May is under siege from members of her own party as the Conservatives open their annual conference Sunday in the central England city of Birmingham.

+While most conferences offer a chance for the leader to rally the troops, May's goal at this four-day gathering is to survive amid deepening opposition to her Brexit plan and growing support for a second referendum on Britain's EU membership.

-May's plan would keep Britain in the EU's single market for goods, while letting the country write its own rules on services and strike free-trade deals with third parties.
-EU leaders have rejected that idea, saying the U.K. wants the benefits of membership without accepting its responsibilities.
+May's plan would keep Britain in the EU's single market for goods while letting the country write its own rules on services and strike free-trade deals with third parties.
+EU leaders have rejected that idea, saying the U.K. wants to retain the benefits of EU membership without accepting its responsibilities.